bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 - Four sets of goblin ears are collected
 - Team returns to Diamond Defense and Surplus
 	- Diamond impressed with results, pays the 100cr bounty on the ears
-	- Diamond tells them that if they want to talk to Jabaxa, then go to Mama Fats on Level-21 and *passPhrase*
+	- Diamond tells them that if they want to talk to Jabaxa, then go to Mama Fats on Level-21 and request *Borelian Felgercarb Nuggets*
 - Head back to the Ring area for celebratory drinks (50cr from party fund) and a good night's sleep

 ## Mama Fats